josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 At the end of the day, we're all basically just (slightly) sophisticated house pets.
 Look after yourself like you'd look after your favorite pet.

-I don't care who you are, where you're from, what you did… (Sorry, I had to get one last one in there.
+I don't care who you are, where you're from, what you did… (Sorry, I had to get one last Backstreet Boys joke in there.
 I'm done now.
 I promise.)

 Seriously: you can do this.
 I know you can.